OpenVidu/openvidu.io-docs/docs/advanced-features/recording.md

 For technical information about the media codecs and formats used for recording, check here: [Codecs on OpenVidu Recordings](advanced-features/media-codecs/#recording).

+For tutorials implementing recording capabilities, see [openvidu-recording-java](tutorials/openvidu-recording-java/) or [openvidu-recording-node](tutorials/openvidu-recording-node/).

 <br>

 ---